TrickMorr/ctf-writeups/README.md

 I approach CTFs as learning exercises.

-I use AI tools as a teacher walking me through the exercise.
+I treat AI tools like they're a teacher walking me through the exercise.
 It's my reponsibility to follow along and ask questions relevant to my understanding.

 ### Things I usually ask the AI: